Privacy and Protection of Information

-We will not share any of your credit information with a credit reporting body, unless it has a business operation in Australia.
+We do not share your credit information with CRBs located outside of Australia.
 We are not likely to share credit eligibility information (that is, credit information we obtain about you from a credit reporting body or that we derive from that information) with organisations unless they have business operations in Australia.
-However in the event Medfin seeks assistance from a related company such as NAB to manage defaulting loans.
-We are likely to share other credit information about you with organisations outside Australia.
+However in the event Medfin seeks assistance from a related company such as NAB to manage defaulting loans, we are likely to share credit information about you with organisations outside Australia.
 A list of countries in which those overseas organisations are located is set out above.

 We care about your privacy.
 Please contact us if you have any questions or comments about our privacy policies and procedures.
 We welcome your feedback.

 - submitting an online Feedback or Complaints form via www.medfin.com.au/contact/feedback

 - calling Client Services on 1300 728 718

 - contacting your Relationship Manager on 1300 361 122

 Where you have agreed to receive transaction documents and other information relating to your finance applications and agreements electronically (this is normally set out in our finance application forms where you have been asked to provide an email address, mobile number and consent by signing), the following arrangements apply to the electronic delivery: